Making Games: Space Shooter

 Create templates for all the other textures but the background image.
 Background images don't move or interact with anything, and is often tiled, so it is not a template.
 We will add it later in a Room.

 Let's place created templates somewhere on the map.
-To create this map, or Room, press the "Rooms" tab on top of the ct.IDE windows, and click an "Add new" button.
-Then, open the newly created room by clicking it.
+To create this map, or Room, press the "New Asset" button again and click on "Room".
+Give it the title "Main" and create the room.

 In ct.js, Rooms are infinite and can pan in any direction.
 You can place objects inside and outside the viewport.